SEE THE BEST OF INTERLAKEN IN 1 DAY – ITINERARY

 Buy something and have a picnic at the meadow while watching paragliders (on clear days, there will be many), or pick one of the numerous restaurants in the town center.

 - Here are more activities and things to do around Lake Thun.
+This is the other lake located next to Interlaken.

 - Click here for my tips on where to stay in Interlaken.